openaudible/openaudible/README.md

 * The UI needs cleaning up, especially for Linux.
 * Improved "first time setup" and connection needs major improvement
 * Support for multiple audible accounts would be nice
-* Create Web page at [openaudible.github.io](https://openaudible.github.io/) - for releases and information

 Please feel free to submit pull requests.